BrendanTWhite/DatabaseMask/README.md

 ## Usage

-To mask your data, use the `php artisan dbm:mask` command.
+To mask your data, run the `php artisan dbm:mask` command.
 This will loop through all your Eloquent models, looking for the `$masked` property.

 - If the `$masked` property is null or the empty set, that model will be skipped.